 Penn Center for Musculoskeletal Disorders Pilot and Feasibility Grant Program

 The Penn Center for Musculoskeletal Disorders is once again accepting applications for its Pilot and Feasibility Grant Program.
-Submissions should be related to musculoskeletal tissue injury and repair which is the broad focus of the Center and Grants are only eligible for Full Members (if you are not a member but would like to become one, please visit: www.med.upenn.edu/pcmd/memberinfo.shtml for instructions on joining).
+Submissions should be related to musculoskeletal tissue injury and repair which is the broad focus of the Center and Grants are only eligible for Full Members (if you are not a member but would like to become one, please visit our member page for instructions on joining).

-Pilot grants will be due on Friday, February 24, 2017 with a planned start date of July 1, 2017 and we are expecting to award 3 new grants in this round.
-Potential applicants are encouraged to send Lou Soslowsky a short e-mail, with your name, a rough title of your proposed project, a sentence or two (at most) describing the global hypothesis or objective, and a note as to which of the 3 Research Cores (Biomechanics, Micro-CT, Histology) you would use (core use is required for pilot funding).
+Potential applicants are encouraged to send Dr. Lou Soslowsky a short e-mail, with your name, a rough title of your proposed project, a sentence or two (at most) describing the global hypothesis or objective, and a note as to which of the 3 Research Cores (Biomechanics, Micro-CT, Histology) you would use (core use is required for pilot funding).
 Please send your e-mail asap, so that you can be advised and guided on the appropriateness of your application idea within the framework of the overall Center.
-For more information on our Cores and Center in general, please see our web site at www.med.upenn.edu/pcmd.
+For more information on our Cores and Center in general, please see our website.

 Only Full Members are eligible.
-If you are not currently a member, please visit our website at www.med.upenn.edu/pcmd/memberinfo.shtml
+If you are not currently a member, please visit our website.

 Please see the complete guidelines for the Penn Center for Musculoskeletal Disorders Pilot and Feasibility Grant Program.